HimoriK/book/src/ch04-01-what-is-ownership.md

 <span class="caption">Listing 4-5: Returning ownership of parameters</span>

-But this is too much ceremony and a lot of work for a concept that should be common.
-Luckily, Rust has a feature for using a value without transferring ownership, called *references*.
+Rust has a feature for using a value without transferring ownership, called *references*.

 [data-types]: ch03-02-data-types.html#data-types